dirkschumacher/defmacro/README.md

 #> }
 ```

-This can also be used to elide parts of your code:
+This can also be used to elide parts of your code, akin to `#if` in C:

 ``` r
 dash_if <- defmacro::defmacro(function(code, condition) {